-Are you worried about Windows 10’s system files becoming corrupted?
-From viruses to simple accidents, damage to the operating system can prevent a PC from booting into Windows 10 whatsoever.
-To help repair any damage that does occur, Windows comes with the ability to create a USB recovery drive.
-Then, if your operating system does become corrupted, you can plug in this recovery drive and boot into it.
+If your operating system does become corrupted, you can plug in the USB recovery drive and boot into it to help repair the damage.
 This will then give you a menu with several options you can use to help bring Windows back to life.

 What You Need

 All you need to create a Windows 10 recovery drive is an empty USB drive.
 You can either buy a new one or use one that you don’t need.
 You can’t store anything else on the drive while it’s being used as a recovery drive.

 Ideally, you’ll need at least 16 GB of storage, but a larger drive is okay, too.
 Anything smaller may not work, especially if you have a 64-bit version of Windows.

 If your drive has any data on it currently, plug it in to your computer and format it.
 Open File Explorer and right-click on your USB drive’s letter/name.
 Click Format.

 Choose NTFS as the file type and press Start.

 There’s a very easy answer to this – the best time is right now!

 There’s no disadvantage to creating a recovery disk ahead of time.
 As such, it’s always ideal to make it as soon as you possibly can.
 That way, if your computer does become corrupted, you’ll have a drive ready and waiting to deal with the problem.